CollinT123/NLPFinalProj/README.md

 ## 🔒 Notes

-- The DistilBERT model uses **squared scores** to emphasize sentiment differences (this is specific to this model only)
+- The DistilBERT model **squares the probabilities** (p_neg and p_pos) before computing the score to emphasize differences
+- The score calculation uses `square_keep_negative()` which preserves negative signs when squaring
 - Entity extraction uses a simple regex-based approach; for production, consider using spaCy or a dedicated NER model
 - The fake news detection model truncates input to 512 tokens
 - All models run inference in evaluation mode (`model.eval()`)
+- The final ensemble combines all three models with weights: 30% DistilBERT, 40% Entity Overlap, 30% Fake News Detection

 ## 📄 License

 This project uses pre-trained models from various sources:

 - DistilBERT model: Custom fine-tuned model
 - Entity Overlap Model: Custom PyTorch model
 - Fake News Detection: `willphan1712/fake_news_detection` from HuggingFace